AdhyanDhull/chiral-asymmetry/content/post/vulnhub-tr0ll-1-walkthrough.md

 ![](/images/uploads/a-14-.png)

-You can see that there was a file named roflmao in the directory, I downloaded it to the /root directory (default) using
+You can see that there was a file named **roflmao **in the directory, I downloaded it to the /root directory (default) using

-wget <file address>
+`wget <file address>`

 ![](/images/uploads/a-15-.png)

 Since the file has no extension I just tried to read it string-wise, using the linux command

-strings <filename>
+`strings <filename>`

 ![](/images/uploads/a-16-.png)

-Another little hint hidden here was the “0x0856BF”, the first possibility of this string was to be another directory on the web server.
+Another little hint hidden here was the “**0x0856BF**”, the first possibility of this string was to be another directory on the web server.
 So, I tried for just the same:

 ![](/images/uploads/a-17-.png)